dotnet/designs/accepted/2021/x64-emulation-on-arm64/x64-emulation.md

 - Incremental build works.
 - Roll forward participates in RID selection.
 It is easy to coerce apps to roll forward (to enable using the native architecture), particularly for `dotnet tool install`.

-Note: these changes may or not be breaking.
-There are both breaking and non-breaking options to satisfy these characteristics.
+Note: these changes will likely be breaking.

 ## Which .NET Versions are supported with x64 emulation

 Goal: Support the .NET versions that developers expect to use on Arm64, particularly if an Apple Silicon Mac or Surface Pro X is their only development device.

-We've just spent a lot of effort getting .NET Core 3.1 and .NET Core 3.1 to work on Apple Silicon, with Apple.
+We've just spent a lot of effort getting .NET Core 3.1 and .NET 5 to work on Apple Silicon, with Apple.
 Of course they are supported!
 Also, it would be a major regression to remove .NET Core 3.1 and .NET 5 targeting from Visual Studio for Mac users on Apple Silicon.

 On the other hand, the change to install location for .NET x64 builds is very disruptive, and we'd prefer not to pay it for all versions.